oemof/tespy/doc/getting_started/tutorial_heat_pump.rst

 pressure ratios on hot and cold side as well as the lower terminal temperature difference.
 We use the hot side pressure ratio and the lower terminal temperature difference as design parameteres and choose zeta as well as the area independet heat transition coefficient as its offdesign parameters.

-On top of that, the characteristic function of the evaporator should follow the predefined methods 'EVA_HOT' and 'EVA_COLD'.
+On top of that, the characteristic function of the evaporator should follow the default characteristic lines of 'EVAPORATING FLUID'.
+These lines are defined in the :py:mod:`tespy.data` module.
 If you want to learn more about handling characteristic functions you should have a glance at the :ref:`TESPy components section <using_tespy_components_label>`.
 The superheater will also use the pressure ratios on hot and cold side.
 Further we set a value for the upper terminal temperature difference.
 For the pump we set the